Multiculturalism in Canada: Quebec

-Quebec differs from the rest of the nine provinces in that its policy focuses on "interculturalism"- rather than multiculturalism, where diversity is strongly encouraged, but only under the notion that it is within the framework that establishes French as the public language.
+Support for federal legislation on multiculturalism is favored by the population, however, Quebec differs from the rest of the nine provinces in that its policy focuses on "interculturalism"- rather than multiculturalism, where diversity is strongly encouraged, but only under the notion that it is within the framework that establishes French as the public language.
 Immigrant children must attend French language schools; most signage in English-only is banned (but bilingual signage is common in many communities).

 In 1990, Quebec released a White paper called Lets Build Quebec Together: A Policy Statement on Integration and Immigration which reinforced three main points: